 This is the season of Lent, the season of loneliness for Christ.
-All the while he knew that his loneliness would deepen till he would face being forsaken by God on the cross.
+He knew his loneliness would deepen and that he would face being forsaken by God on the cross.
 Judas would sell Him.
 Peter would deny him.
 The disciples would flee in panic.
 The fury of Jerusalem's citizens would know no mercy.
 The Jewish council and Roman officials wanted to rid themselves of him.
 Loneliness; oh the pain of it brought to our Savior. . .

-This could be your most meaningful Lenten Season.
+This could be your most meaningful Lenten season yet.
 Make your calls.
 Pray for your people.
 Talk to your Savior about your members.
 Lift them up in prayer.
 Share with them the Christ who has been there.